mainwp/mainwp/readme.txt

 * Added: How To widget on the main Dashboard page
 * Added: Select All and Select None button in the Extension Bulk Installation section
 * Added: Missing translation support
-* Added: Twitter promo notification for upgrade bulk actions in Manage Sites page
+* Added: Twitter promo notification for upgrade bulk actions on the Manage Sites page
 * Added: Twitter promo notification for individual upgrades in the Right Now widget
 * Added: MainWP Settings info on the Server Information page
 * Added: Bulk Update WordPress Core action on the Manage Sites page